rachmanj/dds-laravel/docs/decisions.md

 -   Decision: Accept a single `login` input; detect if it is an email (using filter validation).
 If email → authenticate with `email`; otherwise → authenticate with `username`.
 Require `is_active = true` during authentication.
 -   Implementation:
     -   `app/Http/Controllers/Auth/LoginController@login`: switched validation to `login` + `password`; dynamic field resolution; added `is_active` in credentials.
-    -   `resources/views/auth/login.blade.php`: replaced email field with unified `login` field labeled “Email or Username”; added Remember Me checkbox.
+    -   `resources/views/auth/login.blade.php`: replaced email field with unified `login` field labeled "Email or Username"; added Remember Me checkbox.
     -   Tests added for email path, username path, and inactive user rejection.
 -   Alternatives considered:
     -   Two separate inputs or toggle (more UI complexity, same outcome).